fedeizzo/file-analyzer/src/tui/README.md

 * **Quick help**: quick help block displays all possible commands for user input block.
 * **Tree input**: tree input block allows to move in the file system.
 * **Current directory**: current directory block displays the current directory.
-* **File system**: file system block displays files and directories of the current directory.
+* **File system**: file system block displays files and directories inserted in user input block of the current directory.
 * **Percentages**: percentages block displays the percentages of some groups of char over the total.
 * **Help message/Table presentation**: this block display the help message or the table that contains the count